hyperledger-labs/perun-doc/source/concepts/protocols.rst

 2. Sub-channel.
 3. Virtual channel.

-Life cycle for each of these channels consist of the same four phases described above.
-The differences are in how the channels are funded during the ``open phase`` and how the funds are withdrawn during the ``settle phase``.
+Life cycle for each of these channels consist of the same phases described above.
+The differences are in, how the channels are funded during the ``open phase`` and how the funds are withdrawn during the ``withdraw phase``.
 This layer, where funds will be deposited / channels will be settled, will be referred to as ``parent layer`` in the further discussions.